Positioning vs. Messaging – Key Differences and Similarities

 PositioningMessaging

-FocusInternal (your teams)External (your target audience)
+FocusInternal (the teams)External (the target audience)

 Content VariationPositioning statements or frameworks are concise and stay consistent over a period of timeMessaging statements can vary per audience segment and evolve over time